Disney worker, teachers among 160 arrested in Florida human trafficking investigation: sheriff

 “No, the students have track practice in the morning; you have jail practice in the morning,” the sheriff said.

-And as Judd said, it wouldn’t be an undercover operation without at least one Disney employee being arrested as well.
+Judd went on to quip that it wouldn’t be an undercover operation without at least one Disney employee being arrested as well.

 The sheriff’s office also arrested Samy Claude, 26, of Orlando, who works as a photographer and was often contracted by Disney.
 Deputies said Claude brought a bag of sour Skittles for the undercover detective.